nacin023/connecticut-home-prices/README.md

 </div>

 #### Year-Over-Year Sale Trends:
-- Home prices saw a stable pattern from 2006 to 2018, followed by a significant price surge starting in **2019**.
+- Home prices saw a relatively stable pattern from **2006 to 2018**, with a **15% overall decrease** in median sale prices during this period.
+This suggests a stagnant market likely due to the lingering effects of the 2008 financial crisis.
-- The **2020 housing boom** led to the highest median sale prices in the dataset, likely driven by pandemic-induced demand for housing.
+- However, starting in **2019**, a significant price surge began, with a **18% increase** in median sale prices from 2019 to 2020, reflecting the impact of the **2020 housing boom** likely driven by pandemic-induced demand for housing.

     <img src="https://github.com/user-attachments/assets/58843984-e54a-44dd-8fee-a8b50f0e468a" alt="" width="600"/>